 Main Ingredients

-Pancake Tips & Tricks
+Tips & Tricks to Know Before You Start

 There are a few tips and tricks for making extra delicious and fluffy pancakes.

+First, and most importantly, rest the batter.
 By resting the batter, the ingredients are able to fully incorporate and give time for the gluten to relax.

 Another important tip is to make sure you do not over-mix the pancake batter.